Symmetry restoration in mean-field approaches: Projection methods and nuclear density functional theory

-Applications with the Gogny D1S energy density functional include the work \cite{(Rod00a)} where the erosion of the $N=20$ magic number in the magnesium isotopic chain was addressed.
+Applications with the Gogny D1S energy density functional include the work of \citeasnoun{(Rod00a)} where the erosion of the $N=20$ magic number in the magnesium isotopic chain was addressed.
 The physics of super-deformation in sulfur isotopes was also analyzed \cite{RoG00k} in this framework.
-The calculations were further extended \cite{(Rod00c),(Rod02a)} to consider the generator coordinate method with the quadrupole degree of freedom as generating coordinate to explain more quantitative features of the deformation of Mg isotopes, including transition probabilities.
-The same calculations were carried out to analyze the $N=28$ shell closure in \cite{(Rod02c)}.
-Other applications of the same methodology including triple shape coexistence of neutron deficient lead isotopes was discussed in \cite{(Rod04c)}.
-Other applications include the calculation of mass tables of even-even nuclei including angular momentum projection restricted to axial symmetry plus particle number projection and including generator coordinate method for the axial quadrupole degree of freedom with Skyrme \cite{(Ben05),Bender2006a,Bender2008} or Gogny forces \cite{Rodriguez2015}.
-Other large scale studies include the excitation energy of the collective $2^{+}$ state and its $B(E2)$ transition strength to the ground state \cite{Sabbey2007} (see also \cite{Rodriguez2015} with the Gogny force).
-Applications of this methodology to the study of neutrino-less double beta decay are essential to extract relevant nuclear matrix elements in medium mass and heavy nuclei \cite{Rod10}.
-In Fig \ref{Fig:Rod10} results for such matrix elements calculated with the Gogny force are compared to results obtained with other interactions and (less sophisticated) methods.
+The calculations were further extended to consider the generator coordinate method with the quadrupole degree of freedom as generating coordinate to explain more quantitative features of the deformation of Mg isotopes \cite{(Rod00c),(Rod02a)}, the erosion of the $N=28$ shell closure \cite{(Rod02c)} and triple shape coexistence of neutron deficient lead isotopes \cite{(Rod04e)}.